donkevlar/Bookshelf-Traveller/README.md

 [FFmpeg](https://www.ffmpeg.org/download.html)

-you'll also need an '.env' file for loading the above [ENV Variables](https://github.com/donkevlar/Bookshelf-Traveller/blob/master/README.md#environmental-variables)
+You'll also need a '.env' file for loading the above [ENV Variables](https://github.com/donkevlar/Bookshelf-Traveller/blob/master/README.md#environmental-variables)

 #### Step 1: Navigate to Directory
 Open your terminal and navigate to your desired folder.